 Is there a “charge” for the Guide Course?

 Yes, communities will be asked to pay a fee to help offset the cost of the course and course facilitation (Extension and campus-based faculty time) and course materials.
-The charge will vary by community size but generally will be around $5,000.
-Some communities may be much further along in the process resulting in a smaller fee.
+The charge will vary by community size and how much further along in the process you are resulting in a smaller fee.

 Are there limits on how many communities can participate in the Guide Course?

 Yes, because resources are limited, it may not be possible to accommodate all communities that would like to participate in the facilitated Guide Course.
 Communities will be selected based on need and demonstrated readiness to participate in a facilitated process.